HOW TO BECOME A PARTNER AGENCY

 - Has a brick-and-mortar food storage location that is secured, and not used as a private residence (N/A if applying as residential program or shelter)

-If your program is associated with an senior living facility for economically disadvantaged, a school, or is a day program without a 501(c)3 public charity, you may still be eligible.
+If your program is associated with a senior living facility for economically disadvantaged, a school, or is a day program without a 501(c)3 public charity, you may still be eligible.
 Please complete the form below and a member of our team will get back to you.

-Please note: We reserve the right to decline or terminate membership for any reason.
 There are additional considerations for membership including the strength of the application, how the program complements our existing network of members, the program’s community impact, and alignment with the Regional Food Bank’s mission, values, and goals.
 Please review our membership policies for more detailed membership expectations.

 Our members have access to:

 - Our large inventory of low-cost or no-cost foods and non-food items.
+Most items in our inventory still carry a charge, even as our staff work to secure low-cost food to make available to our members.

 - Additional food resources through the Retail Store Donation Program for qualifying programs.